vietnguyen2358/HackDavis/README.md

 ## Overview

-MediScribe AI is a powerful healthcare automation platform that helps medical professionals streamline their workflow, reduce administrative burden, and focus more on patient care.
+MedScribe is a powerful healthcare AI-Agent platform that helps medical professionals streamline their workflow, reduce administrative burden, and focus more on patient care.
 The application leverages AI to manage transcriptions, automate documentation, and optimize scheduling.

 ## Features